gasparka/thesis/docs/2_pyha.rst

     y = simulate(dut, x)                 # all outputs are floats
     # assert or plot results

-The simulation results shown on :numref:`fix_sat_wrap`, show that the hardware related simulations differ from the model.
-This is because model is implemented in floating-point arithmetic while hardware typing is limited to [-1;1] range.
+The simulation results shown in :numref:`fix_sat_wrap`, show that the hardware related simulations differ from the model.
+This is because the model is implemented in floating-point arithmetic while hardware typing is limited to [-1;1] range.
 Notice that the mismatch starts when the value rises over ``1.0``.

 .. _fix_sat_wrap: